About Us

 • Loan amount (principal): The exact sum lent, stated in both numbers and words in Nepali Rupees

-• Repayment schedule: Due dates, installment amounts, whether monthly or lump sum, and the total repayment period
+• Repayment schedule: Due dates, installment amounts, whether monthly or lump sum, and the total repayment period (maximum 10 years for a single deed)

 • Purpose of loan: While not always legally required, stating the purpose strengthens the agreement and prevents misuse claims